kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 Extends from [EventSourcedActor](http://rbmhtechnology.github.io/eventuate/user-guide.html#event-sourced-actors).
 One per trade.
 Created by trade manager when trade create command is received.
 Receives all trade create and update commands from the TradeManager and persists to the event log.

 _TradeViewAggregateActor_ :
 Extends from [EventSourcedView](http://rbmhtechnology.github.io/eventuate/architecture.html#event-sourced-views).
 One per system.
 Created on application startup.
-Receives all events from the event log handles only trade events and sends message to connected Web Socket user actors.
+Receives all events from the event log handles only trade events and sends trade messages to connected Web Socket users.

 ### Whats Next